 Broken Boot also offers special tours, including a Candlelight Experience Tour and a Miner's Morning Experience.

 5. Days of 76 Museum

-The brick and mortar museum stems from needing storage space for the horse-drawn wagons from the Days of '76 parade that first took place in 1924.
-Through additions to the inventory plus a brand-new building in 2004, the current Days of 76 Museum was born and now offers 32,000-square feet of exhibits and artifacts to explore.
+This brick-and-mortar museum stems from needing storage space for the horse-drawn wagons from the Days of '76 parade that first took place in 1924.
+Through additions to the inventory plus a brand-new building in 2004, the current Days of 76 Museum now offers 32,000 square feet of exhibits and artifacts to explore.

 The near century-old Days of '76 parade still takes place every year and is coupled with the nationally recognized Days of '76 Rodeo.
 These two crowd-drawing events take place in July, which also happens to be one of the most beautiful months to explore the Black Hills.
 Hotels, campsites, and all places to stay become very competitive during this time of year.